Patrice Beaucourt de Noortvelde

-Patrice Beaucourt de Noortvelde (8 January 1720 — 26 December 1796) was a Belgian historian, writer, and poet.
+Patrice Beaucourt de Noortvelde (8 January 1720 — 26 December 1796) was a historian, writer, and poet from the Austrian Netherlands.

 Biography

 Patrice (or Patricius) Antoine Beaucourt de Noortvelde was born in Bruges, County of Flanders, Austrian Netherlands (now Belgium) on 8 January 1720.

 He held the position of lawyer at the Council in Flanders and worked as a tax lawyer for the Tonlieu of Bruges.

 He authored a historical description of the Church of Our Lady in Bruges in 1773, featuring a chronological account of all the religious figures and a compilation of ancient and modern epitaphs from this church.

 Death

 Patrice Beaucourt died in Bruges, Département de la Lys, French First Republic (now Belgium) on 26 November 1796.

 Family

 He had a son named Charles Jacques Joseph and a daughter named Marie Joséphine Isabelle.